horsepurve/iVoro/README.md

 # iVoro
-**Progressive Voronoi Diagram Subdivision Enables Accurate Data-free Class-Incremental Learning**
+Official code for **Progressive Voronoi Diagram Subdivision Enables Accurate Data-free Class-Incremental Learning**, ICLR'23.

 ### Introduction
 The iVoro method is based on the idea of Voronoi Diagram subdivision of Computational Geometry.